Skip to main content

 November 07, 2022

 It had been one of those days — a nonstop torrent of demands, glitches, urgencies, frustrations and delays.
-Add to that some hurt feelings and failures along the way, and I’d felt clobbered and beaten up all day long.
+Add to that some hurt feelings and failures, and I’d felt clobbered and beaten up all day long.
 The last “punch” came somewhere during my 25-mile commute home.
 I don’t even remember what it was, but I do remember how it made me feel — like the force of the day’s stress was about to send me flying apart like a flimsy plastic toy in a powerful centrifuge.
 Something had to give.

 As I drove on, a single word came to my mind: thanks.
 It was a lesson God had been trying to teach me for quite a while.
 I’d kept a thanks journal for an entire year before that, but I’d fallen out of practice with gratitude.
 As one more thing threatened to unglue me during that drive home, I realized I needed to be thankful.
 I needed to cling to what was good.

 So, I decided to stop griping and thank God instead.

 Hate what is evil; cling to what is good.